Regularity in time along the coarse scale flow for the incompressible Euler equations: Introduction

-Our approach to Theorem \ref{thm:matDvPCts}, in contrast, is completely from an Eulerian point of view, and entirely independent of the existence and local well-posedness theories.
-Furthermore, the proof reveals a specific physical phenomenon that is responsible for this improved regularity by revealing a particular pattern in the time scales of motion for the high frequency components of the solution.
-As an application of our approach to Theorem \ref{thm:matDvPCts}, we establish the smoothness of trajectories in any case of borderline regularity where these trajectories are unique \begin{thm} Suppose that that the solution satisfies $v \in C_t C_x^\a$ for all $\a < 1$, and that the ODE \ali{ \fr{d}{dt}X(t,x_0) = v(t, X(t,x_0)), \qquad X(0,x_0) = x_0 } has a unique solution $X(t,x_0) : I \to \T^n$ for the givien initial point $x_0 \in \T^n$.
-Then the curve $X(t, x_0), t \in I$ is smooth, and $\fr{d^{r+1}}{dt^{r+1}} X(t,x_0) = \fr{D^r}{\pr t^r}v(t, X(t,x_0))$ for any $r \geq 0$. \end{thm} Theorem \ref{thm:genThm} also suggests that particle trajectories $X(t,x_0)$ may have improved $C^r$ regularity in time when we only assume $v \in C_tC_x^\a$ for some positive $\a$ strictly less than $1$, despite the possibility that solutions to \eqref{eq:particleTrajectory} may be nonunique.
-We believe it is an interesting question to determine whether this regularity indeed holds.
+Our approach to Theorem \ref{thm:matDvPCts}, in contrast, is completely from an Eulerian point of view, and entirely avoids the existence and local well-posedness theories.
+Furthermore, the proof reveals a specific physical phenomenon that is responsible for this improved regularity: Namely, there is a pattern in the time scales of motion for the high frequency components of the solution, and this time scale becomes uniform over frequency once one approaches Lipschitz regularity.
+As an application of our approach to Theorem \ref{thm:matDvPCts}, we establish the smoothness of trajectories in a case of borderline regularity that lies below the well-posedness and uniqueness thresholds. \begin{thm} [Existence of High-Regularity Trajectories] Suppose that that the solution satisfies $v \in L_t^\infty C_x^\a$ for all $\a < 1$.
+Let $t_0 \in I$ and $x_0\in \T^n$ be given.
+Then there exists $X(t) : I \to \T^n$ satisfying \ali{ \fr{d}{dt}X(t) = v(t, X(t)), \qquad X(t_0) = x_0 } such that $X(t)$ is of class $C^\infty(I)$ and satisfies $\fr{d^{r+1}}{dt^{r+1}} X(t,x_0) = \fr{D^r}{\pr t^r}v(t, X(t,x_0))$ for any $r \geq 0$.

+If one assumes only that $v \in L_t^\infty C_x^\alpha$ for some $\alpha < 1$, then through any initial $(t_0, x_0)$ there exists a trajectory $X(t)$ passing through it that is of class $C^r$ for all integers $r < \frac{1}{1-\alpha}$. \end{thm} Note that the trajectory in Theorem~\ref{thm:smoothTraject} is not necessarily unique, even in the case that $v \in \bigcap_{\a < 1} L_t^\infty C_x^\alpha$.
+However, if the velocity field is say log-Lipschitz (which includes the case of bounded vorticity), trajectories are unique and the theorem implies that every trajectory is of class $C^\infty$.
+Thus we recover and improve on the result of Chemin \cite{chemin2d, cheminReg} in the periodic setting.
+In particular, this result proves smoothness of trajectories for $C^1$ solutions, which had been an open problem in dimension three.

+In a companion paper \cite{isettTime2}, we will improve on Theorem~\ref{thm:smoothTraject} to prove Theorem~\ref{thm:trajectReg}, which is a more precise result on the time regularity of {\it arbitrary} trajectories of Euler flows in the $C^\a$ class, whether or not the trajectories are unique.

+The estimates established in the present paper form the groundwork for the proof of Theorem~\ref{thm:trajectReg}.